rust-lang/rfcs/text/0000-feature-metadata.md

 -   This RFC does not provide any way for `rustdoc` to get the information it requires.
 This will require separate design work.
--   There is no way to structure features in a way that they are split into sections, unlike with the `document-features` crate.
+-   There is no way to structure features in a way that they are split into sections or have a user-specified layout, unlike with the `document-features` crate.
 -   Features cannot be ordered since the TOML specification does not allow it.

 # Rationale and alternatives